onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 O - O - deep voice => authority - like an ape

 “The polls say” - the news is fake, the history is fake, but the polls say…?
-Make polls great again!
+Make polls great again! fake history - also revisionist fake news are ephemeral - fake history is more timeless - has a deeper kind of impact

 Its time to look at the most fundamental structural issues - and that is status